pskrillz/GMED-RecordKeeper/README.md

 # GMEDPortal
+DEMO Instructions:
+Press "Next" on login page to continue

-Using Angular, Clarity.design, and ag-grid.
+Tech: Angular, Clarity.design, and ag-grid.

+Environments:
 Use ng build --prod to hook up to back end.

-Press "Next" on login page to continue